Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-36% have not yet decided whether they want to create a family, and 28% are completely focused on building their own careers and are not ready for motherhood, 22% of respondents have disagreements with their husbands about when to conceive a child.
+36% have not yet decided whether they want to start a family, and 28% are completely focused on building their own careers and are not ready for motherhood, 22% of respondents have disagreements with their husbands about when to conceive a child.